 Glossary

 ADF A ground based navigation beacon system.
 Very old, dating back to WW1.
-The actual transmitter is called an NDB and transmits a plain simple signal in all directions in the LW band.
-The receiver in the aircraft is called an ADF and provides a needle that points to the NDB beacon.
-Accurate when flying directly overhead (the needle flips from pointing forward to pointing backwards); accurate over open flat country and pretty poor the rest of the time - affected by coasts, weather, terrain, but still widely used.
+The actual transmitter is called an NDB (non-directional beacon) and transmits a plain simple signal in all directions in the LW band.
+The receiver in the aircraft is called an ADF (automatic direction finder) and provides a needle that points to the NDB beacon.
+Accurate when flying directly overhead (the needle flips from pointing forward to pointing backwards); accurate over open flat country and variously poor the rest of the time - affected by coasts, weather, terrain, but still widely used.
 Retired RAF navigators and ex British Airways captains like them.

 Airways Predefined routes used by commercial traffic.
 In the UK they are mostly in Class A airspace and the pilot needs the full IR.
 Elsewhere, fairly freely available to VFR traffic.